-- You must be a System Admin of an Enterprise or Premier plan to configure a custom email domain.
+- You must be a System Admin of an Enterprise plan to configure a custom email domain.

 - You must be able to update DNS records of your primary domain and custom email domain, or work with your IT team or domain administrator.
 If your organization has multiple accounts with Smartsheet, those accounts need to be configured separately.
 They can share the same custom email domain.